 What is the Law Regarding Employment in Brentwood?

 Employment law in Brentwood governs relationships between employer and employees, and independent contractors.
 Hiring procedures, wage disputes, and termination are some issues that are covered by these laws.
-Both employees and employers should have knowledge of the Brentwood employment laws.
+Both employees and employers must have knowledge of the Brentwood employment laws.

 "At-Will" vs. Contract Employment Terms